 Do you know all the ways you can damage your refrigerator?
-Our interactive photo shows the most common causes of refrigerator repairs, from not cleaning your condenser coils to leaking gaskets.
+Read on to find out the most common causes of refrigerator repairs, from not cleaning your condenser coils to leaking gaskets.

 Today’s fridges may be Wi-Fi friendly and can tell you if you’re out of eggs — but they won’t let you know if your bad habits could be leading to an untimely repair.
 There are basic ways people misuse this important appliance.
 Are you guilty of them?

-Sears experts offer their insights into common ways people improperly care for their fridges — and how you can correct these bad behaviors.
+We offer our insights into common ways people improperly care for their fridges — and how you can correct these behaviors.

 PROBLEM: Not cleaning your condenser coils